Competitive League Rules

 1.2.b.
 Players must follow the Code of Conduct at all times.

 1.2.c.
-Eligibility: Phoenix Dodgeball LLC reserves the right to disallow participation based on medical or psychological conditions.
+Eligibility: Phoenix Dodgeball reserves the right to disallow participation based on medical or psychological conditions.
 Including, but not limited to severe physical injury, physical disabilities, pregnancy or psychological disorders.

 1.3.a.1.
 Teams may not substitute players during a game.